amartyanambiar/UrLinker/README.md

 ## Contributing

 Contributions are welcome!
 If you find a bug or would like to suggest an improvement, please open an issue or submit a pull request.
+Possible Ideas to work upon :
+- Add support for different languages
+- Create an intuitive and user-friendly interface that simplifies the process of inputting data for non-technical users.
+It can allow inputting their data in a file format that can be seamlessly rendered and displayed on the website.